bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

   a [refresher](https://stackoverflow.com/a/26026278/1454178) on the `push` and `pop` [instructions](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) was helpful while writing this post.
+- I've tried to be precise in saying only what I can prove using the tools (ASM, docs) that are available.
+That said, if there's something said in error, please reach out and let me know - [bradlee@speice.io](mailto:bradlee@speice.io)

 Finally, I'll do what I can to flag potential future changes but the Rust docs have a notice worth repeating: